 The San Francisco Green Building Code applies to all new construction in San Francisco, as well as most alterations and additions.
 To identify the green building requirements which apply to a project:

-• Use Attachment A, Table 1 of this bulletin to find the overall green building standard (LEED, GreenPoint Rated, or ‘Locally Required Measures Only’) that applies, based on occupancy, project size, and whether the project is new construction or alteration.
+• Use Attachment A, Table 1 of this bulletin to find the overall green building standard [Leadership in Energy and Environmental Design (LEED), GreenPoint Rated, or ‘Locally Required Measures Only’] that applies, based on occupancy, project size, and whether the project is new construction or alteration.
 Attachment A, Table 1 also identifies the submittal required in order to confirm compliance with local requirements.

 • Attachment B consists of four tables that summarize specific required measures:1

 ° Table 1: Requirements for projects meeting a LEED standard

 ° Table 2: Requirements for projects meeting a GreenPoint Rated standard